 Making Sure Your Smile Continues To Look Great After Work Is Completed

 Bonding repairs for a chipped or broken tooth will last longer if you take effective care of your oral health after your treatment.
 Neglecting to keep up with good preventive care habits, or putting a restoration at risk because you have a habit of chewing on hard surfaces, can lead to problems, and the need for more work.

 Does a chipped tooth pose a threat to your smile?

-Question: How does the bonding procedure work on the different surfaces of a tooth?
+How does the bonding procedure work on the different surfaces of a tooth?

 Will my tooth look natural?

-Question: Do you also offer dental contouring?
+Do you also offer dental contouring?

 In some cases, contouring can help address issues with a tooth’s shape and surface.
 We gently buff the tooth to remove a small amount of outer enamel.
 This allows us to dull an overly pointed teeth, reshape malformed or damaged teeth, and even remove pits or grooves in the tooth’s surface.
 If you have any questions about our cosmetic procedures, then contact our team today.

 If you have a chipped tooth, you have more than just your appearance to worry about.
 Fortunately, we can use cosmetic dentistry to repair damaged teeth.
 Let’s look at how cosmetic bonding can address minor damage, sometimes in a single sitting!